rmello4d/TheSustainableDeveloper/mindlanguage.md

 Panic.

 By chance, we know exactly how to escape.
-10 mins ago we made a turn and saw a safe place hidden in the savanna, certainly not accessible by the lion.
+10 mins before we made a turn and saw a safe place hidden in the savanna, certainly not accessible by the lion.

 Everybody could be saved if they knew precisely how to get in this place.
 We try to tell everybody but our friends, in panic, cannot understand exactly our primal sounds.